redhat-developer/vscode-java/README.md

 * `java.references.includeDeclarations`: Include declarations when finding references.
 Defaults to `true`
 * `java.jdt.ls.appcds.enabled` : [Experimental] Enable Java AppCDS (Application Class Data Sharing) for improvements to extension activation.
 When set to `auto`, AppCDS will be enabled in Visual Studio Code - Insiders, and for pre-release versions.

-New in 1.46.0
+New in 1.47.0
-* `java.inlayHints.variableTypes.enabled`: Enable/disable inlay hints for implicit variable types.
+* `java.inlayHints.parameterTypes.enabled`: Enable/disable inlay hints for (lambda) parameter types.
+Defaults to `false`.

 Semantic Highlighting
 ===============